-A successful spear-phishing attack against high-value US Defense Department targets with customised emails led to a data breach, which compromised the information of 4,000 military and civilian personnel who worked for the Joint Chiefs of Staff.
+A successful spear-phishing attack against high-value Defense Department targets with customised emails led to a data breach of information for 4,000 military and civilian personnel who worked for the Joint Chiefs of Staff.
 The attack forced the Pentagon to shut down its email system.
-Only unclassified information was said to be leaked.

-The Austrian Aerospace firm, FACC AG, was defrauded of 50 million Euros in a spear-phishing scheme that tricked a finance employee into transferring the money into back accounts controlled by the cybercriminals.
+The Austrian Aerospace firm, FACC AG, was defrauded of 50 million Euros in a spear-phishing scheme that tricked a finance employee to transfer the money into bank accounts controlled by the cybercriminals.
 As a result, the company’s CEO was fired.

 A Lithuanian cybercriminal posed as an Asian manufacturer to deceive Google and Facebook employees into wiring over $100 million to untraceable offshore bank accounts.
 The swindle occurred over the course of two years before his capture.
 For their part, Google claimed to have recouped the funds it had lost.

-Perhaps the most noted of all cryptojacking instances involves the ‘Coinhive’ attack.
-Coinhive was a popular cryptocurrency mining service that for a time, was considered by leading security firms to be the top malicious threat to web users.
+Perhaps the most noteworthy of all cryptojacking attacks was Coinhive, a popular cryptocurrency mining service that, for a time, was considered by leading security firms as the top malicious threat to web users.
 Its computer code could be used on hacked websites to steal the processing power of that site’s visitors’ devices.
 For 15 long months, cybercriminals used the malicious program to infect millions of devices.

 What’s Next in Cybercrime?

-Preparing for the next generation of cybercrime requires users to become vigilant about which types of attacks are in the wild – and clearly understand how to defended themselves against these threats.
+There’s no telling what new, devious innovations threat actors have in store for us over the next decade.
+Preparing for the next generation of cybercrime requires users to become vigilant about which types of attacks are in the wild — and to clearly understand how to defend themselves against these threats.

-Successful approaches to cybersecurity will include multi-prong defences.
+Successful approaches to cybersecurity will include multi-prong defenses.
 And it will involve service providers and third-party expertise even for organisations large enough to employ comprehensive cybersecurity technology and expert staff in-house.
-What every organisation needs to battle cybercrime today, as well as tomorrow, is a security operations centre.
+What every organisation needs to battle cybercrime today, as well as tomorrow, is security operations.